Andriamanitra/codescuffle/README.md

 * Timeouts (**NOT** implemented yet)
 * CPU / Memory usage limits (**NOT** implemented yet)
 * if you know security stuffs help would be appreciated here

+## Building & running the app
+Run `./build.sh` to build a statically linked binary inside docker.
+You can check `Dockerfile` and `build.sh` to see exactly what they do, but as the end result you should get a binary that you can run with this command: `./build/codescuffle`